 Thinking about buttons, what comes to your mind?
 Probably a classic rectangle download button that we almost see every day, or the Like button on Facebook and Instagram.
 Ok, that’s a bit fancier, so let’s start with the basic and classic.

-I’ve worked as a graphic designer for almost ten years.
+I’ve worked as a graphic designer for more than ten years.
 From my experience with branding and visual communication design, every detail matters on a website.
 Customizing every detail on your website presents your professionalism and authenticity.
 From a complicated logo to a simple download button.

 In this tutorial, I’ll show you how to make a button with a simple solid color and a button with a gradient background.
 The steps are similar, but there are more steps to add effect for a gradient button.

 4 Easy Steps to Create a Button in Photoshop